BingoBabus/MythicPlusMadness/README.md

 # MythicPlusMadness
-Randomize a voice channel members list by role into MMO groups
+Randomize discord members in a voice channel into MMO Groups based on their role in discord

 Made By: Bingo Babus

 ## Command
-/madness [channel]
+/madness [voice_channel]

 This is made for World of Warcraft Mythic Plus Groups.